Lolloc99/Lolloc99/README.md

 - 👋 Hi, I’m @Lolloc99
 - 👀 I’m interested in improve my programming skills
-- 🔍 I currently know html, css, javascript (with VueJs) and php (with Laravel)
+- 🔍 I currently know html, css, javascript (with VueJs or React with NextJs), php (with Laravel) and Python (with fast api)
-- 🌱 i'm looking for learn Angular, Java and as much possible :O
+- 🌱 i'm looking for improve my current skill and learn Angular, Java and as much as possible :Q__
-- 💞️ I’m looking to collaborate with someone when i get a job :P
+- 💞️ I’m looking to collaborate with no one except the people in my office :P
 - 📫 How to reach me: lollobrigida.carlo@gmail.com

 <!---